MahdiBouakline/Portfolio/README.md

 ## 4. Advanced JS:Natural Simulations ##
-I will continue to use this module as it is essential to coding basic games and entertaining skits.
-This module helped me learn to create very fun mini-games, such as Tic-Tac-Toe and matching games.
-In terms of final product, this module was by a landslide my favourite of them all.
-It made me feel good about myself when I completed the games and saw what I was capable of.
-My favourite part of this module was learning to use loops and if statements to create those smaller games, and even incorporating characters into them.
-The challenges and projects were always a new game you could create and play afterwards.
+I will continue to use this module as it is very commonly used in advanced games.
+All proper high budget games incorporate real life mechanics, such as physics.
+This module helped me learn to create advanced natural scenarios and reflect them onto a canvas.
+It taught me to create rainfall and motions such as bounce.
+In terms of final product, this module was not the best result, but it's purpose was the final goal.
+It taught me to take games to that next level and replicate functions in our universe and how to incorporate them.
+My favourite part of this module was learning to use older and new variables to update the position of every object and the random function to randomize their movement.

 ## 5. Computer Science Principles: programming ##